-This policy will be reviewed as guidance from the local authority or DfE is updated, and as a minimum once per year by Helen Oliver and Cal Hurst.
+This policy will be reviewed as guidance from the local authority or DfE is updated, and as a minimum once per year by the Headteacher.
 At every review, the policy will be approved by the AGB.

 9. Links with Other Policies